 Add ⅓ cup mini chocolate chips to the batter for a fun twist on chocolate zucchini bread.

 Want to make mini zucchini loaves?
-Prepare mini bread loaves with parchment paper or non-stick spray and bake for 25-30 minutes, or until a toothpick inserted comes out clean.
+Prepare mini bread loaf pans with parchment paper or non-stick spray and bake for 25-30 minutes, or until a toothpick inserted comes out clean.

 This batter works for muffins too!
 To make zucchini muffins, prepare a 12-cup muffin pan with muffin liners or non-stick spray.
 Use a portion scoop to divide out the batter.
 Cook for 18-20 minutes, or until a toothpick inserted comes out clean.